Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Simon’s critical insight was that each VR experience should be developed for a specific hospital procedure or medical condition.
 Today, the clinically-validated KindVR experiences demonstrate that they are safe and effective.

 The company also has over ten clinical trials underway with leading research hospitals across the US and Canada.
-KindVR therapy is being tested with patients experiencing MRI procedures, emergency room visits, mediport access procedures, and pre-operative stress.
+KindVR therapy is being tested with patients undergoing MRI procedures, emergency room visits, mediport access procedures, and pre-operative stress.

 8. USC Institute for Creative Technologies